 The Connectivity Wizard performs a series of tests automatically.
 You can also choose to perform individual tests.
-From the front panel, press 🛂 , then 🚺 , then Connectivity > Diagnostics & troubleshooting.
+From the front panel, press , then , then Connectivity > Diagnostics & troubleshooting.
 The following options are available.

-- All tests - Network connectivity test: Check the printer's connection to the local area network. - Internet connectivity test: Check the printer's connection to the Internet. - HP Designjet ePrint & Share test: Check the printer's connection to HP Designjet ePrint & Share. - HP ePrint Center connectivity test: Check the printer's connection to the HP ePrint Center. - Firmware update test: Check the printer's connection to HP's firmware update servers. - Email server test: Check the printer's connection to the configured email server. - Customer Involvement Program test: Check the printer's connection to the CIP.
+- All tests - Network connectivity test: Check the printer's connection to the local area network. - Internet connectivity test: Check the printer's connection to the Internet. - HP ePrint Center connectivity test: Check the printer's connection to the HP ePrint Center. - Firmware update test: Check the printer's connection to HP's firmware update servers. - Email server test: Check the printer's connection to the configured email server. - Customer Involvement Program test: Check the printer's connection to the CIP.